libp2p/docs/content/concepts/transports/quic.md

 when it has already communicated with a certain server.
 The client can then send (encrypted) application data even before the QUIC handshake has finished.

+### QUIC native multiplexing

+QUIC is a [transport](../../transport/overview) protocol that contains a "native" stream multiplexer. libp2p will automatically use the native multiplexer for streams using a QUIC transport.
+View the [QUIC document](../../transports/quic/) to learn about QUIC.

+QUIC interleaves frames from multiple streams into one or more QUIC packets at the transport layer.
+A single QUIC packet can include multiple frames from one or more streams.
+This solves the problem of HOL (head-of-line) blocking: If a packet contain stream data for one stream is lost, this only blocks progress on this one stream.
+All other streams can still make progress.

 ## QUIC in libp2p

 libp2p only supports bidirectional streams and uses TLS 1.3 by default.